 Latch onto a simple lunchbox style

-Plus, there's the added incentive of, if you send them to school with too much food, whatever they come home with they can eat for afternoon tea!
+Plus, there's the added incentive of being able to eat any leftovers for afternoon tea, if you send them to school with too much food.

-Barb's approach is admirably no nonsense, "It saves you making afternoon tea when they come home from school because you know there's no dinner and nothing to eat until you finish what's in that lunch box."
+Barb's approach is admirably no-nonsense: "It saves you making afternoon tea when they come home from school because they know there's no dinner and nothing to eat until they finish what's in that lunchbox."

 Keep it simple